 Chair sits on CoA.
 Typically, the chair assists staff with onsite audits of PT providers.

 - Provides scientific support to the Laboratory Accreditation Program in the area of continuous compliance with a primary focus on the monitoring of PT.

-- Provides input into review and approval of CAP-accepted PT providers (including onsite audits).
+- Provides input to the CLA into review and approval of CAP-accepted PT providers (including onsite audits).

 - Communicates with participating laboratories.